 - Allows anywhere/anytime access to learning

-- Proved to make a difference to the academic outcomes of students
+- Proved to make a difference to the academic outcomes of student

 For more explanation of these points please see the movie of the Community Evening.

-Blake team students will be building towards a 1:1 environment.
-This does not mean that Hillary team classes will not have ICT integrated into their classroom programme, it will just look different in these years.
+Senior students will be building towards a 1:1 environment.
+This does not mean that junior classes will not have ICT integrated into their classroom programme, it will just look different in these years.
 Year 1-3 students will be using a mixture of ipads and Chromebooks in their learning day.
 They will also be learning a variety of skills to ensure that when they transition to year 4 they are ready for the 1:1 environment they will be moving into.

 The Chromebook comes with a one year warranty.